In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 This involves the use of ultraviolet light.
-It's like going for a medical tanning session in a light booth.
-Here's the catch: you have to go for treatment 2 to 3 times a week.
+It is like going for a medical tanning session in a light booth.
+Here's the catch: you have to go for treatment two to three times a week.

 Oral medications need to be taken for severe cases

-Oral medications like methotrexate, acitretin, and cyclosporine can be used to treat severe psoriasis.
+Oral medications such as methotrexate, acitretin, and cyclosporine can be used to treat severe psoriasis.